 In Walden’s accelerated MSEd model, you can gain the skills and professional knowledge required to help diverse student populations thrive in the classroom and beyond by exploring the latest education theories and research-based strategies.
 Combining self-directed and non–self-directed online coursework, Walden’s accelerated model offers the choice of three MSEd specializations:

 Instead of weekly assignments and discussion, students in the self-directed courses progress at their own pace, with assignments due at three different intervals in the course.
 A faculty member provides guidance throughout the course and assesses all work submitted by the student at the end of the course.
 Courses are taken two at a time at different points in the program.
-You’ll earn the same respected MSEd in less time and for less than $10,000—a tuition savings of at least 30% over the traditional program.
+You’ll earn the same respected MSEd in less time and for less than $10,000—a tuition savings of a tuition savings of more than 40% over the traditional program.

 A History of Quality

 Walden University understands the needs and wants of education professionals.
 In fact, Walden University was founded in 1970 by two teachers, Bernie and Rita Turner, with the main purpose of creating a student-centered higher education university for adult learners to pursue their degrees while balancing their work, families, and other commitments.